prod-feng/rpmyum/README.md

  ./rpmyum -r mypackage

- The following list the outs of the script as an example.
+ The following lists the outs of the script as an example.

  This script runs pretty fast comparing the PackageKit and it's related GUI programs.
 It would also be interesting if to extend it to be more powerful